girishjjain/DevResx/Scribble.md

     * Remove Pods directory - `rm -rf Pods/`
     * Remove node_modules - `rm -rf node_modules/`
     * Commend the line `use_flipper!()`, using `#use_flipper!()`

+# Profiling Java Applications
+* USE - Utilization, Saturation, and Errors Matrix for measuring performance
+* Run queue - A high run queue for a prolonged period of time is a sign of saturation
+* Memory Swapping - When main memory is low on capacity, OS would move some memory pages to to a special location on the disk called swap space, this process is called swapping and is an indicator of memory capacity saturation and possible performance degradation.
+* Latency - Is the amount of time required to complete a unit of work, typically reported in milliseconds or seconds.
+* Elapsed Time - Measures the time taken for a batch of operations to complete
+* Throughput - Is the amount of work that an application can accomplish per unit of time.
+The unit of time is typically seconds, such as requests per second, transactions per second, etc. Throughput and latency are related.
+Higher the latency of an application, the higher it's throughput is.
+To put it another way, if you can do things faster, you can do more of it.
+The effective throughput of an application is the subcomponent with the lowest throughput.
+The subcomponent with the lowest throughput presents a bottleneck that increases the latency of the entire system.